 Where do you live?

 Gladstone, New Jersey.
 I call it Brigadoon because it’s kind of this hidden little village, more country than suburbia.
-When friends from the city come to visit, they’re always surprised that New Jersey actually has this beautiful countryside.
-I like that we’re still on the train line into the city (the last stop!), but that our kids see farms with horses, cows and sheep on their bus ride to school.
+When friends from the city come to visit, they’re always surprised that New Jersey has this beautiful countryside.
+I like that we’re still on the train line into the city (the last stop!), but that our kids see farms with horses, cows, and sheep on their bus ride to school.

 Do you work in a home office, and if you do, how do you deal with working from home (while parenting)?

 I do work from home.
-I turned the sitting room of our master bedroom into an office, and put my desk in front of a big window overlooking the backyard (the dog has a bed between me and the window so he actually has the best view).
+I turned the sitting room of our master bedroom into an office, and put my desk in front of a big window overlooking the backyard (the dog has a bed between me and the window so he has the best view).
 I’m not completely disciplined in my work routine.
 The hardest thing about being home is that everything is a distraction: the dog, the laundry, and especially the kitchen.
 Because I write about food and I enjoy cooking, I sometimes wander in to make lunch and the next thing I know it’s two hours later and I’m roasting vegetables, making pizza dough, starting a soup.
-When Kathy and I came to the part of the cookbook process where we were done testing and had to focus on the writing, I actually moved into a corral at a nearby library so I could focus.
-But from a parenting point of view I love working from home because I used to spend about 4 hours a day commuting into the city and I felt like I was missing everything.
+When Kathy and I came to the part of the cookbook process where we were done testing and had to focus on the writing, I moved into a corral at a nearby library so I could focus.
+But from a parenting point of view, I love working from home because I used to spend about 4 hours a day commuting into the city and I felt like I was missing everything.

 What would you say is your “mom uniform”?

-Post-bus stop it’s usually Rag & Bone Jeans (the best jeans ever), Frye motorcycle boots, one of those tissue-thin JCrew vintage t-shirts, lots or random bracelets (my kids have joined the Rainbow Looms craze and we keep all the bracelets they make in a communal jar in the kitchen), and a striped pullover (I have a stripe obsession).
+Post-bus stop it’s usually Rag & Bone Jeans (the best jeans ever), Frye motorcycle boots, one of those tissue-thin JCrew vintage t-shirts, lots of random bracelets (my kids have joined the Rainbow Looms craze and we keep all the bracelets they make in a communal jar in the kitchen), and a striped pullover (I have a stripe obsession).

-Do you cook much–if you don’t, what are your ways around not cooking, and if you do, what are your go-tos–both for yourself, and for your kid?
+Do you cook much–if you don’t, what are your ways around not cooking, and if you do, what are your go-tos–both for yourself and for your kid?

 What’s your weeknight family dinner routine?

 I try and start dinner by 6:30.
-If I plan ahead then I’ll get a few things started during the day, like roast a few trays of vegetables (last night I did string beans and these delicious Japanese purple yams), cook a pot of brown rice or grains, mix up a vinaigrette, wash a head of lettuce, or make a quick tomato sauce.
+If I plan ahead, then I’ll get a few things started during the day, like roast a few trays of vegetables (last night I did string beans and these delicious Japanese purple yams), cook a pot of brown rice or grains, mix up a vinaigrette, wash a head of lettuce, or make a quick tomato sauce.